 He didn’t answer.
 The Trooper looked back at her for a moment, then continued to run on without her.
+She lost sight of him after a few steps into the thickening smoke.
 The gash on her arm seared with pain.

 Warning… Abandon ship.
 Proceed orderly…

 “Can’t worry about that now, Meera,” she said to herself.
-She tightened up the strap of the med-pack and took off in the direction the Storm Trooper had run.
+She tightened up the strap of the med-pack and continued in the same direction the Storm Trooper had run.

-She worried the rebels might have boarded the station and were sabotaging it with explosives.
-She picked up an abandoned E-11 from one of the dead Storm Troopers in the hall, just in case.
+Her mind raced to figure out what was happening.
+Reports of a rebel fleet emerging from hyperspace to attack them came over the comms, but Doctor Zed’orda just laughed.
+“They wouldn’t dare attack us here.
+Our defenses would annihilate them in an instant.
+Someone is having a joke.”
+Obviously, he was wrong and was now dead because of it.
+Perhaps the rebels have already boarded the station and were sabotaging it with explosives.
+She picked up an abandoned E-11 from a dead Storm Trooper in the hall, just in case.
+Injured or not, she would not go down without a fight.
 At the next T-junction, she could just make out directional signage through the smoke.
 To the left was the mess hall and barracks.
 To the right were the armory and hanger bay 272.
 A hangar bay!
 Surely there would be pods there or even a ship.
 She turned to the right and ran.

 The wide hall was littered with metal and debris from the destruction happening around her.
 Sparks flew from the overhead conduit and electrical panels in the walls.
 Fires burned up through the floor.
 The burned and broken bodies of fallen Imperials were strewn about everywhere.
-She stopped to check vitals on the ones she could get to, hoping to save someone.
+She stopped to check vitals on the ones she could get to, hoping to save someone, or at least find someone alive, but it was useless.
 All life signs were negative.
-The explosion that collapsed the med bay must have been worse in this section, taking anyone caught in the hallway with it.
+The explosion that collapsed the med bay must have been worse in this section, taking out anyone caught in the hallway with it.

 Abandon ship.
 Proceed to your assigned escape pod…

-The air hung heavy with smoke and it was hard to see.
+The explosions subsided for a while as she moved toward the hangar.
+The air hung heavy with smoke, clouding anything more than a few feet in front of her.
 She took quick but measured steps to avoid injuring herself any further.
-Ahead she could see a blue glow at the end of the corridor.
-Her pace quickened, and as soon as she got up some speed, she caught her foot on something heavy and slammed to the floor.
+Another blast like the last one would likely be her end.
+After what seemed an eternity, she finally saw the faint blue glow of a directional kiosk that would tell her how much further to the hangar, or if she was even still going the right way.
+Her pace quickened, and as soon as she got up some speed, her foot caught on something heavy.
+She sprawled across the floor yet again.
 Her arm burned like fire where she fell on top of it.
 Looking back, she saw what she tripped on.

-She recognized the bloody handprint on his chest.
+She recognized the bloody hand print on his chest.
 The Storm Trooper she met in the hall earlier lay in a heap under some rubble.
-He had been caught in that last blast, knocking his helmet off.
-She crawled over to him, hoping he would still be alive.
-His blank and lifeless eyes stared straight up.
-She checked his pulse at his neck but there was none.
+That last blast must have gotten him.
+His arm protruded out at an awkward angle where she caught her foot.
+She crawled over to him and pulled his helmet off, hoping he would still be alive.
+His blank and lifeless eyes stared straight up into nothingness.
+She checked his pulse at his neck and found none.
 The trooper was gone.
-He looked so young; too young to die like this.
+Though scarred, his face looked so young; too young to die like this.
 She ran her hand over his eyes, closing them for the final time.
 “We didn’t deserve this, did we?” she asked the dead man.
-“What is peace and security worth if this is the thanks we get for it?”
+“What is galactic peace and security really worth if this is the thanks we get for it?”
 The overhead klaxon rudely answered, reminding her she was still in danger.

 Warning… Abandon ship.
 Proceed to your assigned escape pod…Warning…

-“You were too late, Meera,” she said aloud to herself.
+“You were too late this time, Meera,” she said aloud to herself.
 “Now get up before the same thing happens to you.
 Move!”